bnb-chain/greenfield-cmd/README.md

 ### basic config

-The command should run with "-c filePath" to load the config file and the config should be toml format.
+The command should run with "-c filePath" to load the config file and the config should be TOML format.
 The default config file is "config.toml".

-Config file example:
+Below is an example of the config file.
+The rpcAddr and chainId should be consistent with the Greenfield network.
+For Greenfield Testnet, you can refer to [Greenfield Testnet RPC Endpoints](https://greenfield.bnbchain.org/docs/guide/resources.html#rpc-endpoints).
+The rpcAddr indicates the Tendermint RPC address with the port info.
+The configuration for passwordFile is the path to the file containing the password required to generate the keystore.

 ```
 rpcAddr = "https://gnfd-testnet-fullnode-tendermint-us.bnbchain.org:443"
 chainId = "greenfield_5600-1"